Semisimple 4-dimensional topological field theories cannot detect exotic smooth structure: Introduction

 Throughout this paper, we use the Crane-Yetter-Kauffman~\cite{CYK} topological field theory $\CY_{\cC}$, defined for an arbitrary ribbon fusion category $\cC$, as our guiding example of an indecomposable semisimple oriented $4$-dimensional topological field theory.
+Applying Corollary~\ref{cor:main} to this field theory settles in the negative the question~\cite{CYK} of whether $\CY_{\cC}$ for a general (not necessarily modular) ribbon fusion category is sensitive to smooth structure.

 The field theory $\CY_{\cC}$ has emergent fermions if and only if $\cC$ contains a `fermion' --- a transparent simple object with non-trivial twist (Example~\ref{exm:CYfermion}).
 The values of $\CY_{\cC}$ on $S^4, S^2\times S^2, \CPt$ and $\overline{\CP}^2$ encode important algebraic invariants of $\cC$ (see for example~\cite{braided}), namely the \emph{global dimension} of $\cC$ (see Example~\ref{exm:CYone})

 In particular, applying Corollary~\ref{cor:explicitfermion} to $\CY_{\cC}$ leads to a topological proof that a ribbon fusion category over an algebraically closed field of characteristic zero contains a simple transparent object with non-trivial twist if and only if one, or equivalently both, of the Gauss sums are zero (Corollary~\ref{cor:Gausssum}).